-Students requiring special assistance due to a disability should visit the Office of Student Disability Services immediately for assistance with accommodations.
-For more information, students should contact the Office of Student Disability Services, 423 Wells Hall, Murray, KY 42071.
-270-809-2018 (voice) 270-809-5889(TDD).
+Students with Disabilities: Students requiring special assistance due to a disability (temporary or permanent) should visit the Office of Student Disability Services immediately for assistance with accommodations.
+For more information, students with disabilities should contact the Office of Student Disability Services, Ken Ashlock, 423 Wells Hall, Murray, KY 42071.
+Telephone: 270-809-2018 (Voice) 270-809- 5889 (TDD).